PSD2: Background and progress

 Another new standard by W3C is a Payment Request which is created for PISP allowing to transfer a part of logic operation processing and offer clear and uniform interfaces to the end-user.

 We should point out to the solution for those who actively use OpenID which works at their own protocol Financial-grade API (FAPI) WG.
 Worth mentioning the single important thing for the payment industry as 3D Secure with a simple extension in a name 3D Secure 2.
 The standard which has been long used and actively used now will be significantly updated and expanded in terms of functionality.
-You can find more details in the documentation of the leading European card processor and bank Wirecard.

 ISO prepared a universal standard of financial messages exchange, ISO 20022 – Universal financial industry message scheme.
 The standard is aimed to put things right in the structure of the financial messages and ease the integration process between information systems.